IT-STAR-Technology/citrix-hypervisor-sdk/docs/getting-started.md

 ## SDK Languages

-The extracted contents of the SDK ZIP file are in the `XenServer-SDK` directory.
+The extracted contents of the SDK ZIP file are in the `CitrixHypervisor-SDK` directory.
 The following is an overview of its structure.
 Where necessary, subdirectories have their own individual README files.